andyeske/Flight-delays/README.md

 <a name="sequence"></a>
 ### 7: Sequence of Flights Delays

-**Description:** In this section, the user can run a Monte Carlo simulaiton of an aircraft flying a route that includes multiple airports to examine how the delay propagates through the route.
+**Description:** In this section, the user can run a Monte Carlo simulation of an aircraft flying a route that includes multiple airports to examine how the delay propagates through the route.
 The simulation uses a Bayesian probalistic Graphical Model (PGM) where each node is a Student's _t_-distributed random variable calibrated to fit the US BTS data.
 Notice that this code requires [jupyter](https://jupyter.org/install) to be installed on your machine if it isn't already.